Trench composting fits perfectly into my crazy gardening life. It’s much simpler than trying to constantly have a pile of cooking compost.

 Fall is a perfect time to practice trench composting.
 After your garden has been mostly pulled up for the year it can be easy to dig trenches, holes or even large pits and fill them with your leaves, veggie scraps and grass clippings.
 Just be sure you are finished and have your trenches filled in before the ground freezes.
 Then all that organic material you left in the ground will have all winter and early spring to decompose and improve the soil.

 A few things to watch out for when Trench Composting

-Meat (cooked or uncooked), bones, and feces from meat eating animals (cats, dogs, people) should be avoided.
+Meat (cooked or uncooked), bones, and feces from meat-eating animals (cats, dogs, people) should be avoided.

 Diseased Plant Material

 You should also avoid any plant material that you suspect has any type of disease.
-Putting disease plant material back into your soil will just spread the problem.
+Putting diseased plant material back into your soil will just spread the problem.
 With trench composting there is very little heat (unlike pile composting) to destroy pathogens.

 Weeds with Seeds